 - Student Success Coaches can help with time management.

-- Students who are working toward their AAS degrees, but who want the option to transfer to a four-year college, should research the need for course substitutions.
+- Students who are working toward their AAS degrees but want the option to transfer to a four-year college should research the need for course substitutions.
 Major requirements at one college will vary from the same major at another college.
 Use the Degree Paths menu link to get started.
-Once an institution has been chosen, use the Wake Tech college calendar to find out when that college representative will be on campus to talk with students about transferring.
+Once an institution has been chosen, use the Wake Tech college calendar to find out when representatives from that college will be on campus to talk with students about transferring.
 Contact a transfer advisor at the senior institution if a representative is not scheduled to be on campus.